19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Player Character Components/Chosen Statistics/Dexterity.md

 Your dexterity represents your ability to perform precise tasks and your deftness The guaranteed use cases for dexterity (you may add your stat to the roll) are as follows:

-- Ranged attacks (not ranged damage)
+- Ranged attacks and damage
 - Evasion
 - Moving stealthily (undetected)
 - Sleight of hand